aat-dev/css-styleguide/README.md

 ## Tools

-We using the following tools and practises :
+We using the following tools and best practice :

 ### CSS Preprocessor